 Recent reform agendas promote new knowledge to meet market demands of economic development, development which requires that professional practitioners like teachers keep abreast of these market changes.
 As uncovered in Chapter 4, successive reforms have consistently emphasised a paradigm of teaching and learning as scientific, technical, and rationale with change imposed from above.
 These scientific and rationalistic notions of teaching and learning constructed largely by the male gender predominantly shaped colonial, post-colonial, and neocolonial educational policies in PNG.
-In recent reforms, the influence of globalization and neoliberal policies can be seen in the discourses of the White Paper on Higher Education, Research, Science and Technology: Enterprise and Education (2000b), and the subsequent National Higher Education Plan II, 2000 - 2004 A Reform Plan and Action Strategy to Stabilise and Develop Higher Education, Research, Science, and Technology 2000, 2005 and Reviews 2000, 2000.
+In recent reforms, the influence of globalization and neoliberal policies can be seen in the discourses of the White Paper on Higher Education, Research, Science and Technology: Enterprise and Education (2000b), and the subsequent National Higher Education Plan II, 2000 - 2004 A Reform Plan and Action Strategy to Stabilise and Develop Higher Education, Research, Science, and Technology (2000a) that provide the context for the Mission Statements 2000, 2005 and Reviews 2000, 2000.
 These globalization and neoliberal policies are potentially drawn from the domains of business and enterprise as they exert dominant discourses of 'power over'.